(An original Regency Romance story copyrighted by Gratiana Lovelace, 2021; All rights reserved); [(1) story cover below left]

 Lady Emily: “If you will excuse us, Lady Cecily and Kitt, I want to show my husband a particular garden feature that the bride Lady Rachel and I enjoyed as children.”
 She smiles and her cheeks dimple slightly.
 “I had mentioned your tour of and residence on the continent, Lady Cecily, and Kitt seems eager to learn more.
 So perhaps you might share that with him.”

-Thereupon Lady Emily and Lord Edward descend the three stone steps from the terrace and walk toward a nearby fountain feature—thereby leaving alone the two as yet unspoken for individuals, though they are still in visible to each other twenty feet away as a measure of chaperonage.
+Thereupon Lady Emily and Lord Edward descend the three stone steps from the terrace and walk toward a nearby fountain feature—thereby leaving alone the two as yet unspoken for individuals, though they are still visible to each other twenty feet away as a measure of chaperonage.

 There is a silence between Lord Kittredge and Lady Cecily, as Lord Kittredge smiles cordially and gazes upon her loveliness in the twilight of the later afternoon upon the Gosford ballroom terrace.
 Lady Cecily haltingly returns Lord Kittredge’s smile, but with a curt nod to him.
 She does not wish to be courted—which she makes plain to every man who attempts to engage her with flattery or dancing.